 Then, when those overworked dogs were pensioned off to the ‘home for shagged out woofers’, people bought a new one instead.
 So, it went the other way, rather than one dog between twenty, it became a dog each.
 We were privileged to witness a bewildering assortment of training regimes, from intensive to nil.
 There were shouts and whistles and clapping and some bad language.
 Some dogs set off after a ball, ignored the ‘fetch’ command, and disappeared over the horizon.
 A post would appear on the internet a few hours later, ‘Lost.
 Dog that doesn’t answer to the name of Chardonnay’.

 Other dogs hurtled around trailing training leads.
 Ten metres of snappy, writhing canvas following manic, young dogs, like a herd (or rhumba) of angry rattlesnakes in a pit.
 One such lead got tangled round my legs as an out-of-control mutt charged around in ever decreasing circles.
-I had a firm word with the detached owner (who was blowing furiously on a dog-whistle) and was told, ‘this is how you’re supposed to train them’.
+I had a firm word with the detached owner (who was blowing furiously on a dog-whistle) as she told me proudly, ‘this is how you’re supposed to train them’.

 Perhaps her dog was deaf, or Mutt ‘n’ Jeff?!

 We were all following government guidelines.
 No not guidelines, orders, or diktats.
-As a consequence, we were instructed to take one walk per day maximum, even dogless people lumbered past.
+As a consequence, at the height of the insanity, we were instructed to take one walk per day maximum, even dogless people lumbered past.
 The thing is, some of them had barely moved from their armchairs for forty years, now they were marching around like someone looking for the last bog roll.

 One thing we did have was about eighteen months of peace and quiet, apart from clapping on Thursdays, before the UK opened its doors again.
 And somehow, this time round, it seems even busier.
 In addition to the dog explosion, we seem to have more cars, more fraught people, more planes in the sky and more expensive houses.